Why the PAC

 PAC advisors and consultants are women leaders who meet companies “where they are” on their product journeys and then iteratively drive toward better outcomes.

-While disruption is often a goal for innovators, it is not a goal when it comes to changing organizational culture.
-With the PAC, organizations aiming for leadership changes or digital transformation can incorporate PAC advisors on a project-by-project or fractional basis to avoid both jarringly abrupt and painfully slow changes.
+While disruption is often a goal for innovators, it is rarely the goal when it comes to organizational culture or talent.
+With the PAC, organizations aiming to make leadership changes or transform digitally can incorporate PAC advisors on a project-by-project or fractional basis to avoid either abrupt or painfully slow change.

-Innovative leaders and forward-looking companies who are able to recognize, value and incorporate the inherent strengths of women product leaders will reap the rewards.
+Innovative leaders and forward-looking tech companies who recognize, value and incorporate the inherent strengths of diverse yet specialized leaders will reap the rewards.

-The future of product and tech depends on the ability to leverage the unique strengths of women in product leadership.
-With more women at the helm, tech-enabled companies will be able to create solutions that meet untapped customer needs, while creating more “future proof” technologies.
+The future of product and tech depends on the ability to leverage women’s unique strengths, particularly as they apply to product leadership.
+With more women at the helm, driving businesses forward, tech and tech-enabled companies will be able to create more innovative solutions, meeting more untapped customer needs, while also ensuring more resilient, sustainable growth.

 Let’s Talk